 Overall, the primary focus of testing should be on the end-to-end ETL process.
 This includes, validating the loading of all required rows/columns, correct execution of all data transformations, and successful completion of data cleansing operations.
 The team also needs to thoroughly test SQL queries, stored procedures, and other code that produces aggregate or summary tables.
 Keeping in tune with emerging trends, it is also important for test team to design and execute a set of tests that are customer experience–centric.

 While basic QA philosophies hold true when testing a data warehouse implementation, it’s important for test teams to understand that testing a data warehouse is different from most other software testing.
 Since a data warehouse primarily deals with data, a major portion of the test effort is spent on planning, designing, and executing tests that are data oriented.
 Such tests include SQL queries, validating that ETL sessions execute as expected, that ETL tool and store procedure exceptions are handled effectively, application performance meets the SLAs and finally, ensuring that data integration points are working as expected.
+It is also critical to include testing the associated metadata, since metadata can influence the validity and accuracy of the data.

 Data Warehouse Testing Goals and Related Verification Methods